teamed/teamed.io/pages/policy.md

 we electronically sign a formal [contract](/engineer.pdf) with you and invite you to a few commercial projects.

 We communicate with you via [netbout.com](http://www.netbout.com).
-Create an account there and send your account name to us by [email](mailto:dev@teamed.io).
+Please, create an account there and send its name to us by [email](mailto:dev@teamed.io).

 Project communications are kept solely in tickets.
 We don't use any other communication tools, like emails, Skype, phone, conferences, or chats.